• Home

 Device-specific tracking in user flow charts is all about understanding how users interact with your website or app on different devices.
 Think about it: the way you scroll through a site on your mobile phone isn’t the same as how you’d navigate it on a desktop, right?
 That’s what this tracking aims to pin down.

-By using the Sankey diagram, you can visually compare how users on mobile devices might take a different path through your site compared to desktop users.
+You can visually compare how users on mobile devices might take a different path through your site compared to desktop users.
 Maybe mobile users bounce off at the product details page more often than desktop users?

 Observing these patterns helps you optimize the user experience tailored to each device type.

-In e-commerce analyzing device flow during the checkout process can really help smooth out any bumps.
+In e-commerce, analyzing device flow during the checkout process can really help smooth out any bumps.
 It’s frustrating when you’re ready to buy, but the checkout process gets all clunky, right?

 Well, device-specific tracking helps to identify and fix these issues.